OptiRef/resources/README.md

 * Java 14
 * Maven
-* One or more of the following DBMS:
+* One or more of the following DBMSs:
   * DB2 (v11.5)
   * MySQL Community (v8.0.25)
   * PostgreSQL (v14.2)

 ### Data
-To run OptiRef, data in the .owl or .dlp format is needed.
+To run OptiRef, data in the .owl or .dlp format is needed:
 * One file containing the ontology.
 * One or more files containing the data.